Moment sequences of Beta distribution: First, partial results

-10) $M_{n}(1,1/2,1/2)$ is the sequence A026375 in OEIS, since g.f. of this sequence is $\frac{1}{\sqrt{1-6x+5x^{2}}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+10) $M_{n}(1,1/2,1/2)$ is the sequence A026375 in OEIS, since the g.f. of this sequence is $1/\sqrt{1-6x+5x^{2}}$ which can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.

-11) $4^{n}M_{n}(5/4,1/2,1/2)$ does not exist in OEIS, it's g.f. of this sequence is $\frac{1}{\sqrt{1-26x+105x^{2}}}$ that can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
-Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform.
-Compare Lemma \ref{binomial}.
+11) $4^{n}M_{n}(5/4,1/2,1/2)$ is not listed in OEIS.
+The g.f. of this sequence is $1/\sqrt{1-26x+105x^{2}}$ which can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.
+Visibly this sequence is closely related to sequence A098441 in OEIS by appropriate binomial transform (Lemma \ref{binomial}).

-12) $2^{n}M_{n}(3/2,1/2,1/2)$ is the sequence A248168 in OEIS, since g.f. of this sequence is $\frac{1}{\sqrt{1-14x+33x^{2}}}$ that can be obtained by the formula in assertion iii) of Lemma \ref{gen}. given in assertion iii) of Lemma \ref{gen}.
+12) $2^{n}M_{n}(3/2,1/2,1/2)$ is the sequence A248168 in OEIS, since the g.f. of this sequence is $1/\sqrt{1-14x+33x^{2}}$ which can be obtained by the formula in assertion iii) of Lemma \ref{gen}. given in assertion iii) of Lemma \ref{gen}.

+13) $M_{n}(2,1/2,1/2)$ is the sequence A081671 in OEIS, since the g.f. of this sequence is $1/\sqrt{1-8x+12x^{2}}$ which can be obtained by the formula given in assertion iii) of Lemma \ref{gen}.